Oak Creek land sale means start of construction for lakefront housing - NewsBreak

 Oak Creek land sale means start of construction for lakefront housing

+Milwaukee developer Scott Lurie’s F Street Group and the city of Oak Creek completed a $3.7 million lakefront land sale that was 18 months in the making.www.bizjournals.com

-Milwaukee developer Scott Lurie’s F Street Group and the city of Oak Creek completed a $3.7 million lakefront land sale that was 18 months in the making.
-The about 30-acre sale means infrastructure work for new apartments and for-sale houses on former industrial land near Lake Vista Park.
-The project is moving forward after significant cleanup and preparation work by the city of Oak Creek, and approval of a city $36.6 million spending package for F Street’s planned multi-year development of up to 700 housing units.www.bizjournals.com
+Milwaukee developer Scott Lurie’s F Street Group and the city of Oak Creek completed a $3.7 million lakefront land sale that was 18 months in the making.www.bizjournals.com

+The Milwaukee Business Journal provides essential local business news and market intelligence for its readers by helping them grow their businesses, grow their careers and simplify their professional lives.http://www.bizjournals.com/milwaukee

 Comments / 0